 To be honest, I felt so empty.
 I don’t think I felt anything anymore for days and weeks.
 I was like a robot.
 I went to work almost the next day.
 I tried to function, but I was in a shell.
 I didn’t want people to talk to me.
 I just wanted to move on and keep going.
 There was a lot of emptiness.
 I never went back.
 I don’t know where he is today.
 It was quite the opposite of revenge, or maybe you can call it revenge as well.
 I gave a shit about what he did.
 I had my life and I was going to be happy again.
 I was going to be happier than before, but I was not going to let him know that.
 That for me would mean that I was still lingering around him.
 Today is the first time after so many years I am even speaking about it.
 A lot of people don’t even know about this.

-Of course, there were moments when I wished something bad happened to the guy, but then again how is that going to make me happier?
-For me it was really about realizing that someone might damage you a lot, and hurt you a lot and doubt yourself, but it is also an opportunity to start all over again.
+Of course, there were moments when I wished something bad happened to the guy, but then again how was that going to make me happier?
+For me it was really about realizing that someone might damage you a lot, and hurt you a lot, but it is also an opportunity to start all over again.

 What kind of opportunity did this create for you?